 This desktop is available on openSUSE, most Linux distributions and BSD flavors.

-LXQt is a merger of the LXDE-Qt and RazorQt projects.
+LXQt is a merge of the LXDE-Qt and RazorQt projects.
 It aims to create a lightweight, modular, blazing-fast and user-friendly desktop environment.
 It is not a rewrite of LXDE or its successor.
 It just happened that some people involved with LXDE are involved with LXQt too and the project share similar ideas and even infrastructure.

-In 2013 PCMan, the LXDE author and leader, experimented with rewritting some LXDE components in Qt.
-In July 2013 he post about the first version of what was called LXDE-Qt at the time.
-In the same post he mentions that cooperation with razor-qt had started.On July 21st it was announced on the razor-qt mailing list that razor-qt and LXDE were going to be merged.
+In 2013 PCMan, the LXDE author and leader, experimented with rewriting some LXDE components in Qt.
+In July 2013 he posted about the first version of what he called LXDE-Qt at the time.
+In the same post he mentioned that cooperation with razor-qt had started.On July 21st it was announced on the razor-qt mailing list that razor-qt and LXDE were going to be merged.
 This merge, temporarily called LXDE-Qt, later got renamed into LXQt.

-For easy installation use the existing pattern in Tumbleweed and Leap 15.0, 42.3, 42.2:
+For installation, as root, use the existing pattern in Tumbleweed and Leap:

-zypper in -y pattern lxqt
+zypper in -t pattern lxqt

 zypper info -t pattern lxqt

 There you can see that the pattern does not just install the basic LXQt components but additional things general users want to improve usability.
-Like for example qupzilla (web browser) or claws-mail (mail client).
+Like for example Falkon (web browser) or claws-mail (mail client).

-If you don't want that but only have the basic LXQt desktop without anything else installed you can use the
+To only have the basic LXQt desktop without anything else installed you can use the

 flag or don't use the pattern at all but install all LXQt components by hand via: